mitchellren123/Spotify-Genre-Classification/README.md

 The top-performing models were for EDM vs. Not EDM, Rock vs. Not Rock, and Latin vs. Not Latin.
 These results may suggest that those 3 genres are more distinct from the others - and Pop, R&B, HipHop, and Rap may share more similarities.

 For the purposes of suggesting songs for genre-based radio or playlists, model performance for Rock and EDM suggest an adequate ability to classify between songs within those genres and songs outside of those genres.
 Test F-1 scores of around 75% show a good balance between Recall and Precision, combined with 90%+ Accuracy scores - even on heavily class-imbalanced test datasets.
 Model performance for all other genres would need to be improved.
-In order to do so, I would suggest analyzing a much larger dataset with additional, distinguishing features included such as record label, album, artist, producer, etc. Another interesting next step would be to analyze the overlap in genres - in other words take a look at songs that were classified into multiple genres using these separate models.
+In order to do so, I would suggest analyzing a much larger dataset with additional, distinguishing features included such as record label, song lyrics data, etc. Another interesting next step would be to analyze the overlap in genres - in other words take a look at songs that were classified into multiple genres using these separate models.

 ## Repository Structure
 ```